LittleKai/Val-LN-Reader/README.md

 - **Bookmarking and note-taking capabilities**
 - **Offline reading mode**
 - **Connect to Facebook account, comment section using Facebook API**
-- **Interact with the website to get information on chapter lists, novel lists, images, etc**
+- **Interact with the website through API to get information on chapter lists, novel lists, images, etc**
 - **Notification feature to alert users about new updates**

 ## Screenshots